looker-open-source/components/src/components/Form/Fields/FieldCheckbox/FieldCheckbox.md

 ### FieldCheckbox

-The `<FieldCheckbox />` component has one required property: `label`.
+The `<FieldCheckbox />` component is composed of an `<Checkbox />` component and a `<Label />` component.
+Using `<FieldCheckbox />` allows for rendering validation messages.
 By default, the label will render to the left of the checkbox, which is the recommended convention, however this is adjustable with the `alignLabel` property.

-Additionally, it is highly recommended to include the `name` property, as this will be used by forms to capture the inputted data and for validation.

-The `required` property displays a red star by the label, indicating that the field must be filled out before submission.

 ```js
 <FieldCheckbox name="box" label="Box" />